 Connecting Delaware to our world

 The Delaware Museum of Natural History has embarked on the most ambitious and significant capital campaign since our doors opened to the public in 1972.
 Our goal is a complete reinvention—a metamorphosis—to meet the community need for a regional leader in formal and informal science education.
-Even our name will change to the
+Even our name has changed to the

 Our transformation has already begun—and you are invited to be part of it.
 Help us achieve our Museum Metamorphosis with a pledge or gift today.